 Money collected) and the

-orderId), except it is only referenced by message start events.
+= orderId).
+If the message is only referenced by message start events then the

-correlationKey variable must reference a variable of the workflow instance that holds the correlation key of the message.
-It is read from the workflow instance on activating the message event and must be either a
+correlationKey is an expression that usually accesses a variable of the workflow instance that holds the correlation key of the message.
+The expression is evaluated on activating the message event and must result either in a

 In order to correlate a message to the message event, the message is published with the defined name (e.g.